Inviz/G/README.md

     No domain-specific code should be ran when cleaning up.

    *  Progressive state migration
-      When state is changed
+      When state is changed, the system knows what needs to be updated, and how current state can be migrated with least effort

 3. Stacks of values
-   Concurrent stat

-4.
+   State changes can be triggered by different sources: User interactions, declarative rules, inheritance and domain-specific code.
+Values should coexist together, work in a predictable and reprodusible way way for complex behaviours to compose properly with glue code.

-5. All state can be tagged with metadata
+4. State can be tagged with metadata
-   *
+   Values may have additional identity used for retrival and cleanup of state.
+Metadata may also provide clues for sorting, ownership and importance of values.

 ## Abstractions